See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 shapr

 version >= 1.0.0 comes with a number of breaking changes.
-Most notably, we moved from using two function (shapr()
+Most notably, we moved from using two functions (shapr()

 and explain()

-) to a single function (explain()
+) to one function (explain()

 ).
 In addition, custom models are now explained by passing the prediction function directly to explain()